 The easiest way to cast on toe-up socks

-This method works for both circular needle and double pointed needles.
-Though I have to admit that with double pointed needles it is a bit trickier.
+This method works for both circular needles and double-pointed needles.
+I have to admit though that with double-pointed needles it is a bit trickier.

 You may also like: No swatch, any stitch count, any yarn socks pattern